SideStore/SideStore-Docs/developers/sources/guide.md

-# AltStore Sources
+# AltSources

-This document provides all the details that describe how to make your own AltStore Source.
+This document provides all the details that describe how to make your own AltSource.
 There are five important sections to read:

 * Creating the JSON
 * Releasing apps